TrueCodePoet/AI-RAG-Examples-KM/memory-bank/activeContext.md

 5. **Rate Limiting**: Azure OpenAI rate limits can slow down processing of large datasets.
 6. **Excel PivotTable Handling**: Excel files with PivotTables can cause processing errors, now addressed with improved error detection and handling.
 7. **Type Compatibility**: Fixed issues with TabularExcelDecoder where internal/public type accessibility conflicts prevented proper schema extraction.
 8. **Schema Storage**: Fixed issue where TabularExcelDecoder's `_memory` field was null, preventing schema from being saved.
+Implemented a two-part solution:
-The dependency injection now properly resolves the AzureCosmosDbTabularMemory instance.
+   - Enhanced dependency injection to properly resolve the AzureCosmosDbTabularMemory instance
+   - Added a WithMemory method to TabularExcelDecoder to allow setting the memory instance after creation
+   - Used reflection to find and update TabularExcelDecoder instances in the pipeline at runtime

 ## Rate Limiting Considerations